-Deep vein thrombosis refers to a blood clot that develops inside a larger vein - usually deep within the lower leg or thigh.
-DVT strikes about half a million Americans every year and causes up to 100,000 deaths.
-The danger is that part of the clot can break off and travel through the bloodstream, where it can lodge in the lungs causing a blockage in blood flow, organ damage, and death.
+Deep vein thrombosis is a blood clot that forms inside a vein, usually deep within your leg.
+About half a million Americans every year get one, and up to 100,000 die because of it.
+The danger is that part of the clot can break off and travel through your bloodstream.
+It could get stuck in your lungs and block blood flow, causing organ damage or death.

-Unfortunately, DVT often goes unnoticed.
-About half of people with DVT have no warning signs.
-Symptoms may include:
+But you won't always have these.
+Unfortunately, about half of people with DVT get no warning signs.

 What Causes DVT?

 Anything that damages the inner lining of a vein may cause DVT -- surgery, an injury, or your immune system.
 If your blood is thick or flows slowly, it's more likely to form a clot, especially in a vein that's already damaged.
 People who have certain genetic disorders or more estrogen in their system are more at risk for blood clots, too.

 Some people with a higher risk are those who: